manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

 ## **3. Bringup the rUBot in Virtual environment**

-The first step in robotics is to bringup the rUBot mecanum robot in our generated world.
+The first step in robotics is to bringup the rUBot mecanum robot in our generated virtual world.
 This means:
+- Open Gazebo with the designed virtual world
-- spawn our robot in the designed environment
+- spawn our robot in the designed virtual world
 - and opened Rviz to see the topic messages.

+This is defined in "rubot_bringup_sw.launch" file.
 ``` shell
 roslaunch rubot_mecanum_description rubot_bringup_sw.launch
 ```
 ![](./Images/02_Bringup/13_mecanum_bringup.png)

 >Careful:
-- we have included in launch file: gazebo spawn, rviz visualization and rubot_nav node execution
+- we have included in launch file: gazebo rubot spawn and rviz visualization
 - Verify in rviz you have to change the fixed frame to "odom" frame

 Now we are ready to control our robot in this virtual environment!